foxbatcs/mcaapi/readme.md

 written methods for all of these, but they will only be functional after they fix the API.

+Here is the documentation for each Class, which defines the inputs and outputs of each method, as well as examples.

 ## Search (mcaapi.Search)